 Every year, thousands of people come to participate in the Harmons Chile Roast, to get their hands on our delicious fire-roasted chiles!
 At Harmons, we received inspiration and guidance for our unique roasting technique from the world-famous Chile Pepper Institute at New Mexico State University.
 This roasting process enhances the chile’s flavor profile by intensifying each pepper’s overall taste, texture, and spice.

 Large chile roasters will be stationed outside of each Harmons location starting at the end of August.
 Like a large, grated 50-gallon drum, these roasters rotate to evenly roast each chile pepper to perfection.
-Harmons offers these delicious fire-roasted chiles in quantities of an 8 lb half bushel, 16 lb whole bushel, or 2 lb frozen package.
+Harmons is selling these delicious fire-roasted chiles by the bushel.
 So don’t miss out!
 Be sure to attend this year’s Chile Roast Event, which will be held: